Existing Program Evaluation (EPE) Application Reviews

 • the clarity of the description of how and when randomization will take place.

-• Note: The Foundation does not favor withholding services in order to conduct an RCT but does recognize that RCTs can be ethically done in a number of circumstances such as when programs are oversubscribed and thus can not serve all individuals who would want to participate, or when wait-list RCTs are conducted such that the control group is able to participate in the program after post data are collected.
+• Note: The Foundation does not favor withholding services in order to conduct an RCT but does recognize that RCTs can be ethically done in a number of circumstances such as when programs are oversubscribed and thus cannot serve all individuals who would want to participate, or when wait-list RCTs are conducted such that the control group is able to participate in the program after post data are collected.

 • For comparison group designs: